-An endpoint allows you to expose your CRUD, Services and proxies.
-To rapidly create an endpoint linked to a CRUD, you can follow the steps described in Design QuickStart page.
+An endpoint allows you to expose your CRUD, services, and proxies.
+To quickly create an endpoint linked to a CRUD, you can follow the steps described in Design QuickStart page.

-This page will delve into the endpoint types and configuration and will describe all the functionalities that you can find in the section Endpoints of the Design area of Mia-Platform Console.
+This page will delve into the endpoint types and configuration.
+The purpose of this page is to describe all the functionalities that you can find in the Endpoints section of the Design area of Mia-Platform Console.

 An endpoint can be of different types:

-- CRUD: hook your endpoint directly to one of your CRUDs.
+- CRUD: hooks your endpoint directly to one of your CRUDs.

-- Microservice: hook your endpoint to a service with logics entirely created by you.
+- Microservice: hooks your endpoint to a service with logics entirely created by you.

-- External proxy: hook your endpoint to a proxy linked to a service outside of your cluster.
+- External proxy: hooks your endpoint to a proxy linked to a service outside of your cluster.

-- Cross Projects proxy: hook your endpoint to a proxy linked to another project contained in your cluster.
+- Cross Projects proxy: hooks your endpoint to a proxy linked to another project contained in your cluster.

-- Fast Data Projection: hook your endpoint to the service which expose the Fast Data Projection.
+- Fast Data Projection: hooks your endpoint to the service which exposes the Fast Data Projection.
 This type is visible only if Fast Data is enabled in the Console.

-- Fast Data Single View: hook your endpoint to the service which expose the Fast Data Single View.
+- Fast Data Single View: hooks your endpoint to the service which exposes the Fast Data Single View.
 This type is visible only if Fast Data is enabled in the Console.

-The type is selectable only during the creation phase.
-You can't change it later.
+The endpoint type is selectable only during the creation phase.
+You won't be able to modify it later.

 Basic endpoint properties